BanditHeelerPDX/read-my-node/README.md

 ## Installation

-From the terminal, in the appropriate folder, type npm install and hit enter.
-Then type node index and hit enter.
-Follow the prompts to create your readme.
+From the appropriate directory, npm i and then node index and then follow the prompts.

 ## Usage

-For people of all creeds and colors to discover extra time to code by not wasting it with the semantics of readme file setup.
+For all who love to code to find more time to do so - not waste their lives setting up readme files.

 ## License